emmajanedrews/base-template/_posts/2018-04-03-how-jnos-public-relations-helps-doctors-brand-themselves.md

 ---
 layout: post
-title: How Jnos Public Relations Helps Doctors Brand Themselves
+title: How JNoS Public Relations Helps Doctors Brand Themselves
-date: 2018-04-03 21:32:45
+date: 2018-04-03 21:32:00
 tags:
-  - Marketing
 excerpt: >-
   Today, Jennifer Simpson, owner of Jnos Public Relations, is here today to talk about how she helps doctors brand themselves and create a social media